GameServerManagers/LinuxGSM-Docs/Start-Parms.md

 }`

-* Save and exit (with nano : ctrl + x, y, enter), restart your server, and enjoy your new parameters.
+Of course, save and exit (with nano : ctrl + x, y, enter), restart your server, and enjoy your new parameters.